Key takeaways

 Executive Summary

 Nota is a macOS markdown notes application that spent six years in development before entering public beta in 2021.
 Designed for power users who want "pro" editing features with local markdown files, Nota emphasizes true plain-text storage with no transformations, VS Code-style editing, and extensibility through custom scripts.
-The app remains in beta with waitlist-only access.
+As of June 2026 the app is still in waitlist-only beta — the site remains live and offers waitlist signup and pre-order, but the last shipped release (0.41.0) landed on December 6, 2024, roughly 18 months ago.
+Honest read: the product is not dead, but development has effectively stalled.

 | Attribute | Value |